jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Object-Oriented Programming/Classes.md

 ---
 tags: #C-sharp #Programmering #OOP #Classes

-## Definition
+> [!tldr] Definition
----
-A class is a blueprint for creating objects.
+> A class is a blueprint for creating objects.
 It defines a type by bundling data and methods that work on the data into one single unit.
 In C#, classes are the foundation of OOP and provide a way to model real-world entities.

+---

 ## Defining a Class
+A class is defined using the `class` keyword, followed by the class name and a pair of curly braces enclosing its members.

 ---
-A class is defined using the `class` keyword, followed by the class name and a pair of curly braces enclosing its members.

 ## Example
----
 ```csharp
 public class Person
 {